darinz/ML/01_linear_models/01_linear_regression/05_locally_weighted_linear_regression.md

 <img src="./img/lwlr.png" width="700px" />

-## The Problem with Global Linear Models

-In many real-world problems, the relationship between $x$ and $y$ is not strictly linear.
-For example, in predicting house prices, the effect of square footage on price may depend on the neighborhood or other local factors.
-A single global linear model may miss these local patterns, leading to poor predictions.

-**Why global linear models fail:**
-1. **Non-linear relationships**: The true relationship might be curved, not straight
-2. **Local variations**: Different regions of the data might have different patterns
-3. **Heterogeneous data**: The relationship might change across the feature space

-**Examples where global linear models struggle:**
-- **House prices**: Price per square foot varies by neighborhood
-- **Temperature prediction**: Seasonal patterns create non-linear relationships
-- **Economic data**: Relationships change over time or across regions
-- **Biological data**: Dose-response curves are often non-linear

-Locally weighted linear regression (LWR) addresses this by fitting a model that is tailored to the region around each query point.
-LWR is especially useful when the data shows local trends or nonlinearities, and when you have enough data to reliably fit local models.
-For instance, predicting house prices in different neighborhoods or modeling temperature as a function of time in different seasons are scenarios where LWR can excel.

 ## The Bias-Variance Trade-off in Model Complexity

 Instead, if we had added an extra feature $x^2$, and fit $y = \theta_0 + \theta_1 x + \theta_2 x^2$, then we obtain a slightly better fit to the data (see middle figure).
 Naively, it might seem that the more features we add, the better.
 However, there is also a danger in adding too many features: The rightmost figure is the result of fitting a 5-th order polynomial $y = \sum_{j=0}^5 \theta_j x^j$.
 We see that even though the fitted curve passes through the data perfectly, we would not expect this to be a very good predictor of, say, housing prices ($y$) for different living areas ($x$).